 James R. DeForge - Executive Director, Research

-Aimee J. Byard - Associate Director, Biologist
+Aimee J. Byard - Director of Operations, Biologist

 Mark C. Jorgensen, Anza-Borrego Desert State Park